AbhimanyuAryan/ap-text-classification/README.md

 # Conclusions

 Unsurprisingly, Mistral was the best in terms of performance.
-This outcome was anticipated, given Mistral's superior pre-training compared to Distilbert, and the absence of specific tuning for Gemma.

-Our journey has been truly fulfilling, marked by the exploration of diverse models and methodologies, each offering unique insights into the realm of natural language processing.
+This outcome was anticipated, given Mistral incorporates advanced attention mechanisms, such as Grouped-Query Attention(GQA) and Sliding Window Attention(SWA).
+GQA allows for faster inference times compared to standard full attention, while SWA enables handling longer text sequences efficiently12.
+These attention mechanisms contribute to better understanding and representation of context in the input text, leading to improved accuracy.

 ---